Do you want to calculate your company value simply and easily?

 Profit must be adjusted for extraordinary or non-recurring events.

-The multiplier (typically “3”) is applied to the earnings metric to calculate the company’s value.
-The following factors may cause an upward or downward deviation.
+The multiplier is applied to the earnings ratio to calculate the company value.
+The following factors may cause a deviation upwards or downwards.

 Impact of the industry